john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 > Tolkien does not tell us much about the Fourth Age or beyond.

-+ c 1-100: The Dwarves of [Erebor](https://en.wikipedia.org/wiki/Lonely_Mountain), [Gimli](https://en.wikipedia.org/wiki/Gimli_%28Middle-earth%29) in particular, rebulid and greatly improve the Human city of [Minas Tirith](https://en.wikipedia.org/wiki/Minas_Tirith). <sub>citation needed</sub>
++ c 1-100: The Dwarves of [Erebor](https://en.wikipedia.org/wiki/Lonely_Mountain), [Gimli](https://en.wikipedia.org/wiki/Gimli_%28Middle-earth%29) in particular, rebulid and greatly improve the Human city of [Minas Tirith](https://en.wikipedia.org/wiki/Minas_Tirith). <sub>4</sub>
-+ c 20-120: Gimli returns to [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) and founds a Dwarf colony there, where he is known as [Lord of the Glittering Caves](http://tolkiengateway.net/wiki/Lord_of_the_Glittering_Caves). <sub>citation needed</sub>
++ c 20-120: Gimli returns to [Aglarond](https://en.wikipedia.org/wiki/Helm's_Deep#Aglarond) and founds a Dwarf colony there, where he is known as [Lord of the Glittering Caves](http://tolkiengateway.net/wiki/Lord_of_the_Glittering_Caves). <sub>4</sub>
-+ 120: It is said that Gimli, son of [Glóin](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Gl.C3.B3in.2C_son_of_Gr.C3.B3in), becomes the only Dwarf ever to cross the sea to the [Undying Lands](https://en.wikipedia.org/wiki/Aman_%28Tolkien%29). <sub>19</sub>
++ 120: It is said that Gimli, son of [Glóin](https://en.wikipedia.org/wiki/Middle-earth_dwarf_characters#Gl.C3.B3in.2C_son_of_Gr.C3.B3in), becomes the only Dwarf ever to cross the sea to the [Undying Lands](https://en.wikipedia.org/wiki/Aman_%28Tolkien%29). <sub>4 19</sub>
-+ [Durin VII](http://tolkiengateway.net/wiki/Durin_VII) (Durin the Last) leads Durin's Folk back to [Khazad-dûm](http://tolkiengateway.net/wiki/Moria) and restores the greatest kingdom of the Dwarves.
-+ Khazad-dûm and Erebor are the two great final kingdoms of the Dwarves. <sub>citation needed</sub>
-+ It is not clear if the Dwarves slowly diminish and are gone from the world or if they simply delve so deeply that they are never seen above ground again. <sub>citation needed</sub>
++ In Erebor the line of [Dain](https://en.wikipedia.org/wiki/D%C3%A1in_II_Ironfoot) prospered until there arose again for the last time an heir of that House that bore the name of [Durin](https://en.wikipedia.org/wiki/Durin#Durin_VII), and he returned to [Moria](https://en.wikipedia.org/wiki/Moria_%28Middle-earth%29); and there was light again in deep places, and the ringing of hammers and the harping of harps, until the world grew old and the Dwarves failed and the days of Durin's race were ended. <sub>27</sub>

 #### <a name="nature-of-dwarves"></a>Nature of Dwarves

-+ The average Dwarf is shorter than the average Human or Elf, but taller than the average Hobbit. <sub>citation needed</sub>
++ Dwarves are "short and squat in stature; they were deep-breasted, strong in the arm, and stout in the leg, and their beards were long." <sub>27</sub>
-+ The Dwarves were "stone-hard, stubborn, fast in friendship and enmity, and they suffer toil and hunger and hurt of body more heartily than other speaking peoples". <sub>9</sub>
++ Dwarves are "stone-hard, stubborn, fast in friendship and enmity, and they suffer toil and hunger and hurt of body more heartily than other speaking peoples". <sub>9</sub>
-+ Both male and female Dwarves are born with full beards. <sub>3</sub>
++ Both male and female Dwarves are born with full beards. <sub>3 26</sub>
++ Of Dwarves in the First Age, Tolkien writes, "A warlike race of old were all the [Naugrim](https://en.wikipedia.org/wiki/Dwarf_%28Middle-earth%29#Names), and they would fight fiercely with whomsoever aggrieved them: folk of [Melkor](https://en.wikipedia.org/wiki/Morgoth), or [Eldar](https://en.wikipedia.org/wiki/Sundering_of_the_Elves#Eldar), or [Avari](https://en.wikipedia.org/wiki/Avari_%28Middle-earth%29), or wild beasts, or not seldom with their own kin". <sub>27</sub> *The phrasing would suggest they were less warlike in the later ages.*
 + By the Second Age, Dwarves naturally live about 250 solar years <sub>4</sub>.
 + The Dwarves are secretive about their religion. *But it probably revolves around [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB).* <sub>9</sub>
-+ The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë. <sub>9 27</sub> (They do not speak Khudzul in front of non-Dwarves and only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
-Through intensive effort, Khudzul remained unchanged throughout all four ages.) <sub>5 27</sub>
++ The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë (who the Dwarves call Mahar). <sub>9 27</sub> (They do not speak Khudzul in front of non-Dwarves and only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
+Through intensive effort, Khudzul remained unchanged throughout all four ages.) <sub>5 27 29</sub>
 * Dwarves did not give their real names to outsiders, instead they usually used names from the local Human dialect.
 Even very famous names, like Durin and Gimli, are only the names they gave to outsiders. <sub>27</sub>
 * The Dwarves had a lunar calendar, that we know little about. <sub>28</sub>